-7 Major Amendments Proposed To South Korea’s K-REACHCategories: Industry News Jan 30, 2017
+7 Major Amendments Proposed To South Korea’s K-REACHCategories: Hazard Communication Software, Industry News Jan 30, 2017

 If you supply chemical substances into the South Korean market you should be aware of a proposal to introduce seven major amendments to K-REACH.
 The implementation of these changes will have a significant impact on the legislation, and will consequently affect the requirements and processes involved with supplying hazardous chemicals to the market.

 K-REACH – known formally as the Act on the Registration and Evaluation of Chemicals – took effect from January 1, 2015, and alongside the Chemical Control Act (CCA) it divided Korea’s existing Toxic Chemicals Control Act (TCCA) into two separate pieces of legislation.
 Whilst CCA focuses on the control of hazardous substances and response to chemical accidents, K-REACH focuses on the registration and evaluation of substances, with its main purpose being to protect public health and the environment through the following provisions: